When You Believe: Critical reception

 "When You Believe" received generally positive reviews from music critics, who favorably described the track as "epic", "powerful", "beautiful", "stunning", "bombastic", and "a devout duet".
 Chuck Taylor of Billboard wrote: "The Babyface-stamped track is indeed lovely, offering an instantly accessible chorus and a squeaky clean message of "all things are possible when you believe in your dreams".
 He added that "the genuine story in this track is the return of Houston, who sounds fantastic—as clear and confident as ever".
 Another editor, Paul Verna stated that it is a "high-powered" duet, and later highlighted the song while reviewing Houston's album.
 However, some reviewers were not as enthusiastic.
 Stephen Thomas Erlewine of AllMusic called it "unexpected -- and unexpectedly dull", while David Browne complained it has "so much sap, maple trees will be jealous", particularly dismissing the song's religious aspect as "insipid" and its inspirational message forced and generic.
 Two decades later, the song was ranked the 96th best Carey song by Billboard, the second-best pop song of the 1990s by Elle, one of the four best R&B duets of all time by CBC.ca, and the 42nd best track of any genre of the decade by Insider.

 Chart performance

 The song performed moderately in the United States, despite a performance on The Oprah Winfrey Show and the 71st annual Academy Awards.
-It peaked at number 15 on the Hot 100 and number three on Billboards Adult Contemporary Chart.
+After debuting at number 50 on the Billboard Hot 100 on radio airplay alone, "When You Believe" peaked at number fifteen, surprising many who thought the song would be a bigger hit.
+Its modest peak at 33 on the Hot R&B Singles & Tracks chart was the lowest peak to date for both artists at the time.
+It ultimately peaked at number 15 on the Hot 100 and number three on Billboards Adult Contemporary Chart.
 On March 24, 1999, after fluctuating in the US charts, the song was certified platinum by the Recording Industry Association of America (RIAA), denoting shipments of over 1,000,000 units.
 In Canada, the song debuted on the RPM Singles Chart at number 66 on the RPM issue dated December 7, 1998, and peaked at number 20 on the chart issue dated January 25, 1999.
 It was present on the chart for a total of ten weeks.